srg-ics-uplb/ics-os/README.md

 `$docker-compose run ics-os-build`

+or if you are using the docker-compose plugin:

+`$docker compose run ics-os-build`

 You will be dropped to a shell where you can perform the build.
 The ics-os folder is mapped inside the container.
 Thus, you can perform the edits outside the container(in another terminal) and the changes will be reflected inside the build environment.